Electoral districts of Ukraine

-Electoral districts of Ukraine (a.k.a. single-mandate constituencies) — territorial units of election organization and parliamentary representation in Ukraine.
-Typically, electoral districts cover several administrative districts of an oblast or the Autonomous Republic of Crimea, or a medium-sized city or a part of a large city.
+Ukraine is divided into 225 electoral districts for election organization and representation in the Verkhovna Rada.
+Each of the country's oblasts (regions) are divided into multiple districts, with a single MP representing each.
+Before the number of raions were reduced in 2020, each electoral district would contain several raions or a medium-sized city or a part of a large city.
 They consist of electoral precincts (usually about one hundred of them in each electoral district), which are territorial units of election organization one level lower, and which have the size of several communities or village councils in rural areas or several neighborhoods in cities.